bdekoz/mozilla-data-sitelists/docs/workflow_concepts.md

 (.ir) TLDs).

 2. Refine the raw list by either/or:
   - a. only the URLS where ETLD+1 can be pinged from the terminal
   - b. only the URLs where python's urllib requests do not error

-3. Survey sites
+3. Survey sites.
 The refined list is then used to run performance tests using the browsertime framework, surveying web performance with headless browsers collecting data, being careful to run the tests on the same network/setup that was used to refine the list.
 The survey must